Image used under license from Shutterstock.com

 In 2018, the phenomenon rose to further public prominence, impacting the opening ceremony of the PyeongChang Games.
 Some spectators were unable to print their tickets to enter the stadium, there was a problem with the on-site Wi-Fi, the ceremony was not broadcast on the stadium screens, the RFID sensors on the access doors were inoperative, the official Olympic application was not functional (i.e. access to the ticket office, timetables, information on hotels, access cards, etc.) – with consequences that were quickly apparent.
 The Olympic Destroyer malware was wreaking havoc, in real time, in front of thousands of spectators and journalists.
 It would take 12 hours of hard work by cybersecurity teams to rebuild the Olympic IT infrastructure from the backups.
 This extraordinary attack immediately became an issue of international importance.
 Attributed to Russia, it was supposedly carried out in retaliation for the banning of its flag at this edition, following the doping cases in Sochi.

 In 2021, the Tokyo Olympics, postponed for a year due to a global pandemic, were held behind closed doors.
-Despite this, this edition would not be free of attacks, with 4.4 billion cyberattacks being launched against the organisers.
+Despite this, this edition would not be free of cyber issue, with 4.4 billion IT security events were reported to have affected the organisation.
 According to the Nippon Telegraph and Telephone Corporation (NTT), various attack vectors were used, such as phishing emails and fake websites posing as the official Games websites.
 A senior Japanese official also stated that the Olympics fell victim to a cyberattack that resulted in a leak of personal data for the event's ticket holders and volunteers (names, addresses, bank account numbers).
 This data was disclosed online.

 Finally, in 2022, during the Beijing Winter Games, the official anti-Covid-19 application, My2022, would prove to be controversial due to fears of cyber-espionage.
 A reverse-engineering study of the application later showed that athletes' conversations were being collected, analysed and saved on Chinese servers.
 In response to this, the authorities of many countries gave instructions to their delegations, such as the recommendation to carry a disposable phone.